 When you upgrade your AdMob account, you'll gain access to exclusive improvements and new features:

 - App-focused navigation: Your apps are the reason you use AdMob.
 So, we've reorganized the AdMob user interface to make it easier to manage your apps.
 Everything you need is within a few clicks.

 - Dashboards: We’ve created new dashboards to help you understand the overall health of your app ecosystem.
 Dashboards aren’t meant to replace reports but work alongside them to give you a full view of your app usage and estimated earnings.

-- Closer integration with Firebase Analytics: AdMob surfaces data from Firebase Analytics in the app overview dashboard, so you don't have to leave AdMob to review your user metrics.
+- Closer integration with Google Analytics for Firebase: AdMob surfaces data from Google Analytics for Firebase in the app overview dashboard, so you don't have to leave AdMob to review your user metrics.